Survey results are meant for general information only, and are not based on recognised statistical methods.

 Today, Alaska Highway News' staff is dedicated to continuing Ma's tradition of covering local news relevant to the region.
 As Ma said, "We're the only newspaper in the world that gives a tinker's damn about the North Peace."

-She was right - the Alaska Highway News' door-to-door distribution of up to 4,400 includes Fort St John, Cecil Lake, Goodlow, Charlie Lake, Montney, North Pine, Rose Prairie, Taylor, Hudson's Hope, Baldonnel, and Farmington.
+She was right – the Alaska Highway News' door-to-door distribution of up to 9,000 includes Dawson Creek, Fort St John, Fort Nelson, Pouce Coupe, Cecil Lake, Goodlow, Charlie Lake, Montney, North Pine, Rose Prairie, Taylor, Hudson's Hope, Baldonnel, Farmington, Chetwynd, and Tumbler Ridge.

-The paper is published daily with local and regional content and fresh perspectives from our proud Fort St John residents and reporters, just as Ma Murray would have expected - and that's fer damshur!
+The paper is published daily Monday to Friday with local, regional content and fresh perspectives from our proud residents and reporters.
+That’s how Ma Murray would have expected - and that's fer damshur!